 Eat your veggies!
 Your body might naturally crave more savory foods in the winter, but keep your plate green and colorful before you get to comfort foods.
-Also, eating vegies before carbs helps slow down the body from converting carbs to fat.
+Also, eating veggies before carbs helps slow down the body from converting carbs to fat.

-- When your schedule gets hectic, keep healthy meal alternatives around like PROBARs to get real nutrition and Omega Fatty Acids
+When your schedule gets hectic, keep healthy meal alternatives around like PROBAR MEAL Bars to get real nutrition and Omega Fatty Acids.

 Trail maps at your local outdoor recreation store should give you access to a previously unknown network of trails and natural resources in your surrounding area.
 If you live by mountains or forests (which many people surprisingly overlook on their way to work), you'll be pleasantly surprised to find some amazing trails hidden from plain sight.

 If you do usually hike, bike or run in the summer on trails, buy a pair of snowshoes or ski mountaineering/AT touring skis to cover more ground.
 Ask around at your local shop for tips about what gear works best in typical local conditions.